 Performance reviews are a two-way dialogue between supervisor and employee to discuss performance over the last year and set goals for the coming year.
 They are required annually and are designed to improve job quality, work performance and provide an opportunity to discuss possible development options.

-The Operations Manual provides more details about performance review philosophy and policy in the Performance Review for University Staff section.
+The Policy Manual provides more details about performance review philosophy and policy in the Performance Review for University Staff section.

 5 Tips for Performance Reviews

 In 2011, the University of Iowa’s Academic Advising Center earned national recognition from the National Academic Advising Association, NACADA, for exemplary practices in performance reviews.
 Below are five best practices that won their office acclaim as featured in the IowaNow article, Nationally recognized UI staff give 5 tips for performance reviews.

 - Have conversations when they aren’t required: Fuel a year-round dialogue.

 - Create a culture of teamwork and reflection.